 Check your understanding:

-Using the simple payback approach, estimate the net present value of a proposed technology project with the inital capital investment of $5 million, projected net annuity $500,000 per year for 8 years, and salvage value of $100,000.
+Using the simple payback approach, estimate the net present value of a proposed technology project with the initial capital investment of $5 million, projected net annuity $500,000 per year for 8 years, and salvage value of $100,000.
 Is the project financially viable?

 Click for answer.